Crescent Services has joined the CPC website so all our customers can access our frameworks and services in one place! Learn more

 Firstly, keep revisiting our webpage as we will update information regarding the new Central Digital Platform / Find a Tender Service as and when we know more.
 We’ll also update any links to useful information as it becomes available.

 Familiarise yourself with the supplier guidance that is available here, provided by the Government Commercial Function.
-Whilst limited at present (November 2024), it will expand as we get closer to the Act’s go-live date at the end of February 2025.
 The Government Commercial Function offers you the opportunity to register for update alerts, which we recommend.

 In December 2024, we hosted a webinar to discuss the key elements of change under the Procurement Act.
-A recording will be available to watch here if you missed it - you will need to login to view it.
+A recording is available to watch here if you missed it - you will need to login to view it.